robsws/rendersaurus/README.md

 # rendersaurus

-An attempt to build a 3D graphics library from scratch using only the CPU.
+A 3D graphics library built from scratch using only the CPU.

-Only works on Linux at the moment due to dependency on ncurses display.
+Uses ncurses on Linux and Windows GDI on Windows.

 Current progress: